cesarsotovalero/cesarsotovalero.github.io/_posts/2023/2023-12-27-revisiting-ken-thompson-reflection-on-trusting-trust.md

 **The Problem of Truth:** Thompson's demonstration underscores that trust in software extends beyond the visible source code to the entire compilation process.
 The implications are clear: if the compiler or any other tool in the toolchain is compromised, every piece of software it produces is potentially compromised as well.
 This creates a nearly invisible security risk, as traditional inspection methods may not detect such deep-seated vulnerabilities.

 **Software Supply Chain Attacks:** Thompson’s work laid the foundational understanding of software supply chain attacks, emphasizing the necessity of securing compilers and other fundamental tools.
 His reflections make it evident that the security of the entire software ecosystem hinges on the integrity of these tools.
 A compromised compiler can silently insert vulnerabilities into any software it compiles, making it critical to not only trust but also rigorously verify the tools used in the compilation process.
+Thompson also stated that the vulnerability is not limited to the compiler or even ends with the build system.
+A supply-chain attack can compromise practically any program that handles another program in the way described, such as an assembler, linker, Libtool, a loader, firmware, or hardware microcode.

 **Current Challenges:** Detecting malicious modifications in compilers and other foundational tools remains a daunting task.
 These tools are deeply integrated into our systems, and their integrity is often assumed rather than verified.
 The challenge is further compounded by the sophistication of modern cyber threats, which can exploit even the slightest vulnerabilities in our software development processes.